spotware/OpenApiPy/docs/client.md

 The client class has some other optional general purpose callbacks that you can use:

-* ConnectedCallback(protocol): This callback will be called when client gets connected, use client setConnectedCallback method to assign a callback for it
+* ConnectedCallback(client): This callback will be called when client gets connected, use client setConnectedCallback method to assign a callback for it

-* DisconnectedCallback(reason): This callback will be called when client gets disconnected, use client setDisconnectedCallback method to assign a callback for it
+* DisconnectedCallback(client, reason): This callback will be called when client gets disconnected, use client setDisconnectedCallback method to assign a callback for it

-* MessageReceivedCallback(message): This callback will be called when a message is received, it's called for all message types, use setMessageReceivedCallback to assign a callback for it
+* MessageReceivedCallback(client, message): This callback will be called when a message is received, it's called for all message types, use setMessageReceivedCallback to assign a callback for it